 In a world where the digital experience is increasingly shaped by mobile devices and social channels, the website needs to be a flexible platform that can quickly understand visitor intent and facilitate the user's desired action.
 The Perfect Website Redesign Project is no longer about crafting that beautiful homepage or introducing cool scroll effects; it’s about investing in and building a critical business tool that can power the growth of your organization.

 Peter Kang is the Creative Director and Co-Founder of Barrel, an interactive design and development agency in New York.
-Barrel is a sponsor at this year's Digital Marketing Boot Camp for the Arts.
+Barrel was a sponsor of Digital Marketing Boot Camp for the Arts in 2016.